moishebin/vm-to-heck-assembly/README.md

-# vm-to-heck-assembly
+# VM-to-heck-assembly
-transitales VM code to Heck asambly code for the nand to tetris course
+translates VM code to Heck assembly code for the nand to Tetris course